eyeofparadox/eyeofparadox.github.io/content/posts/2007/08/the-paradox-of-death/index.md

 If an option leads to stagnation and entropy, it obviously is not a very good option.

-Since the worst that could happen would be for our choice to be wrong—though there is no right or wrong—it really has more to do with application.
+Since the worst that could happen would be for our choice to be wrong---though there is no right or wrong---it really has more to do with application.

 So, the worst that could happen is for us to think that we will choose the best, but choosing the worst out of habit or indecisiveness.